 The Virtue of Generosity

 Generosity is usually associated with the giving of money.
 In Step 12 it is associated with the giving of ourselves.
-Generosity is a stable disposition to give to others things that are valuable to us.
-This includes, but is not limited to, and is not even primarily or in the first place, the giving of material valuables.
+Understood as a virtue, generosity is not simply an act, but a character trait, a settled, habitual disposition to give of our resources in order to help others.
+Nor is generosity the giving of just anything, but of that which has value for us.
+This includes, but is not limited to—nor is it primarily—the giving of material valuables.

-We give generously of our time, our attention, our energy, our work and our effort, our knowledge, our experience, our physical and emotional space.
+We give generously of our time, our attention, our energy, our work, our skills and talents, our knowledge, our experience, our physical space, and our emotional involvement.
 We give a compliment, a kind word, a smile, a pat on the back.
 We give credit, we give recognition, we give validation.
 We give the benefit of the doubt, and are quick to acknowledge the good in those who falter.
 We give reassurance.

 Even in the giving of the material we give spiritually, from the heart.
 We give willingly, gladly, and freely, with no expectation of return or repayment.
 We give freely because we have been given freely.
 We are generous because God has been generous with us.
 Our sobriety, our lives, our freedom, and each and every good we have, tangible and intangible, we have by the grace of God.

-Our humble recognition of that reality, and our grateful response to it, is the spiritual ground of our generosity.
+Our humble recognition of this reality, and our grateful response to it, is the spiritual ground of our generosity.
+Thus generosity is rooted in, and proceeds from, humility and gratitude.
 In being generous, we give ourselves in love and service, trying to show to others the grace that has been shown to us.